A FULL Tour of Downtown Medford Oregon

 Along the way, we cross McAndrews Street, a busy one-way street that heads toward West Medford.
 Turning right on McAndrews takes you toward the new Rogue X Convention Center, located off Rossanley Road near Sage Road.
 This convention center is a huge and impressive venue that has become a significant asset for Medford, hosting events and gatherings that bring people together from around the region.

-As we move deeper into downtown, you’ll notice a mix of historic and newer buildings.
-One of the most prominent structures is the Lithia Motors headquarters, easily the tallest building in downtown.
-Lithia Motors is a publicly traded automotive dealership company, and one of the largest in the nation.
-Having their headquarters right here in Medford is a point of pride and a testament to the city’s economic vitality.
+As we move deeper into downtown, you’ll notice a blend of historic charm and modern development.
+One of the most recognizable buildings is the Lithia Motors headquarters, the tallest structure in the city.
+Lithia Motors is a publicly traded automotive dealership company and one of the largest in the nation.
+Having their headquarters in Medford is both a point of pride and a sign of the city’s economic strength.

-The intersection at Jackson Street marks what many consider the official start of downtown Medford.
-Traffic here is generally manageable, even during peak hours.
-Unlike larger metropolitan areas, Medford doesn’t experience bumper-to-bumper congestion, making it easy to get around.
+The intersection at Jackson Street is often seen as the official starting point of downtown Medford.
+Traffic here is usually manageable, even during peak hours.
+Unlike larger cities, living in Medford Oregon means you won’t face constant bumper-to-bumper congestion, making it easy to navigate through the area.

 Dining and Shopping in Downtown